Code-Institute-Submissions/SnapCards/README.md

 ````

 #### Game Over Overlay
-If the player is unssuccessul in completing the game in time then they are presented with a game over screen.
-This pauses the game page and informs the user that they were unsuccessful in their attemp and prompts them to retry.
-This is again making use of the startgame function and resets the game, this function is run when clicking the go agin button in the html.
+If the player is unsuccessful in completing the game in time then they are presented with a game over screen.
+This pauses the game page and informs the user that they were unsuccessful in their attempt and prompts them to retry.
+This is again making use of the startgame function and resets the game, this function is run when clicking the go again button in the html.
 ````
 // gameover conditions
     gameOver(){